hibernator11/Fellowship-Institute-of-Contemporary-History-Slovenia-2026/README.md

 ## Ideas

 - [Datasheets for Digital Cultural Heritage Datasets](https://doi.org/10.5281/zenodo.15828222)
-- Visualisations
+- Visualisations (e.g., maps and charts)
+- Enrichment with external repositories (e.g., Wikidata)
-- New section in the website as GLAM Labs
+- New section in the website as GLAM Labs (e.g., see the [Data Foundry at the National Library of Scotland](https://data.nls.uk/))
-- Examples of use based on reproducible code
+- Examples of use based on reproducible code and Jupyter Notebooks (e.g., see https://doi.org/10.1002/asi.24835)
 - API access
-- Integration with European infrastructures
+- Integration with European infrastructures (e.g., ECCCH and EOSC)
 - Open Access practices: Zenodo, Social Sciences and Humanities Open Marketplace, OpenAIRE

 ## References